Jay Ramsdell: Death and legacy

-Ramsdell and deputy commissioner Jerry Schemmel were aboard United Airlines Flight 232 on July 19, 1989, and travelling together from the league headquarters in Denver to the player draft in Columbus, Ohio, when the plane crash-landed in Sioux City, Iowa, after losing all hydraulics.
-Of the 296 passengers and crew, Ramsdell was among the 112 passengers who were killed, while Schemmel survived.
+Ramsdell and deputy commissioner Jerry Schemmel were aboard United Airlines Flight 232 on July 19, 1989, as they traveled from league headquarters in Denver to the player draft in Columbus, Ohio.
+The plane crash-landed in Sioux City, Iowa, after losing all hydraulics.
+Ramsdell was among the 112 passengers who were killed, while Schemmel survived.

 In 1989, the CBA league championship trophy was named the Jay Ramsdell Trophy to honor his memory.
 Ramsdell was posthumously inducted into the Maine Basketball Hall of Fame in 2019.